rsalmei/refine/README.md

 It is blazingly fast and tiny, made 100% in Rust 🦀!

-In the future, this tool could make much more, like for instance moving duplicated files, renaming files without rebuilding everything, perhaps supporting aliases for names, including a GUI to enable easily acting upon files, etc., hence the open `refine` name...
+In the future, this tool could make much more, like for instance moving duplicated files, renaming files without rebuilding everything, perhaps supporting aliases for names, including a GUI to enable easily acting upon files, etc., hence the open `refine` (your filesystem) name...

+## New in 0.9

+- new support for Ctrl-C, to abort all operations and gracefully exit the program at any time.
+    - all commands will stop collecting files when Ctrl-C is pressed
+    - both `dupes` and `list` command will show partial results
+    - the `rebuild` command will just exit, as it needs all the files to run

+<details><summary>Previous changes</summary>

 ## New in 0.8

 - new "list" command

-<details><summary>Previous changes</summary>

 ## New in 0.7